eMapR/sundial/README.md

   - DOWNLOADER.file_type: File type to download ["NPY" | "NUMPY_NDARRAY" | "ZARR" | "GEO_TIFF"]
   - DOWNLOADER.scale: Scale to generate image
   - DOWNLOADER.reprojection: Reprojection string (EPSG:****)
-  - DOWNLOADER.overlap_band: Wether to include an additional band that notes wether the pixel in the generated square overlaps the original polygon
+  - DOWNLOADER.overlap_band: Whether to include an additional band that notes if the pixel in the generated square overlaps the original polygon
   - DOWNLOADER.pixel_edge_size: Edge size of chip image in pixels